 Growing up in a family of collectors, I spent a fair amount of time poking around in antique shops and lived in a household that revered the past, aesthetically.
 Surrounded by old advertising art and antique wooden chests, clocks that tick-tocked, windup toys and mechanical penny banks, the patina of age came to be normal and desirable to my eye.
 My inspiration has always come from old things.

 I have a BFA in Printmaking from the Museum School of Fine Arts in Boston, then studied patternmaking and fashion design in Boston and San Francisco.
 A floral designer for 17 years, I've worked, in addition, as a graphic artist and a patternmaker in the apparel industry.
-I've also had my own millinery studio, and a delightful, rewarding career as a teddy bear artist.
+I've also had my own millinery studio, and a delightful, rewarding 10 year career as a teddy bear artist.
 The dolls I made have the honor of being listed in the 2013 , 2014, 2015 and 2016 and 2017 Directory of Traditional American Crafts.
-The list is published in the July/August edition of Early American Life .
-I have retired from doll making to focus on the Grove Street Doll Shop.
-I am also expanding my jewelry line (available online in the next few months), and am still a costumer for antique dolls.
+I am currently working on my own dolls, my jewelry line, (currently only available in the retail shop) and then the rest of my time on the Grove Street Doll Shop.